triplea24/tribe/api/README.md

 # API

-The backend is writtent with following technologies:
+The backend side is written with following technologies:

 1. Node
 2. TypeScript